The Hidden Organization: Mapping the Networks That Run Your Company

 A Quick Guide to the Four Types of Network Influence

-But network science doesn’t just show who has access—it helps us understand how that access could be leveraged to generate power, influence, and impact.
-To get there, we need to understand the human side of networks: how relationships form, why people connect, and what makes some networks thrive while others stagnate.
+But network science doesn’t just show who has access, it helps us understand how that access could be leveraged to generate power, influence, and impact.
+To get there, we need to understand the behavioral side of networks: how relationships form, why people connect, and what makes some networks thrive while others stagnate.

 How Relationships (Not Roles) Shape the Network

 People don’t form workplace connections at random.
-Networks emerge from the way we build trust, share knowledge, and gravitate toward those we relate to—shaped by both psychology and social context.
+Networks emerge from the way we build trust, share knowledge, and gravitate toward those we relate to, which is shaped by both psychology and social context.

 Sociologist Pierre Bourdieu introduced the idea of social capital: the value we gain from relationships.
-Unlike money or skills, social capital doesn’t belong to any one person—it lives between people, and it only works if it’s maintained.
-This explains why some relationships last while others fade, and why certain people become central to a network—even if they hold no formal authority.
+Unlike money or skills, social capital doesn’t belong to any one person but lives between people.
+And social capital only works if it’s maintained.
+This explains why some relationships last while others fade, and why certain people become central to a network.
+Even if they hold no formal authority, like Maya.

 Strong ties are the close, trust-based relationships we form with immediate colleagues or teammates.
-These connections offer stability, psychological safety, and deep knowledge sharing—the people you turn to when things get tough.
+These connections offer stability, psychological safety, and deep knowledge sharing.
+They are the people you turn to when things get tough.

 Clustering happens when small groups talk mostly to each other.
-It can foster trust—but also block new thinking.
+It can foster trust, but block new thinking.

 A 2018 study by Kumar et al. looked at echo chambers on platforms like Twitter (now X).
-People inside these clusters mostly reinforced the same ideas—a perfect example of dense, strong-tie networks.
+People inside these clusters mostly reinforced the same ideas creating a perfect example of dense, strong-tie networks.

 But when someone bridged between groups—even accidentally—new ideas spread.
 These weak-tie connections acted as unexpected pathways for influence and information.